-- Individual Master Sample File- This report shows the time and dates of moments up to five days in advance of the sampled moment up to the minute that the report is run.
-This provides the Coordinators an advance view of their participants with upcoming moments. - Compliance Report- The compliance report is used to ensure that all moments have been completed and that all LEAs remain in compliance.
-The report allows coordinators to view all moments that have occurred through the generation of the report, it also displays the time and date the moment was submitted to PCG.
+- Individual Master Sample File This report shows the time and dates of moments that have been assigned a sampled moment.
+It includes all assigned moments up to the minute that the report is generated.
+This provides the Coordinators an accurate view of their participants with assigned moments. - Compliance Report The compliance report is used to ensure that all moments have been completed and that all LEAs remain in compliance.
+The report allows coordinators to view all moments that have occurred through the generation of the report and also displays the time and date the moment was submitted to PCG.
 Coordinators can easily view which participants have not completed their moments, and conduct follow-up with them to assure completion of the moment within the allowed timeframe.